Selected Software by Aaron Stump and Collaborators

 here (updated May 19, 2015).

-Windows MSI to install Agda 220.127.116.11 (also we have one for 18.104.22.168).
+Windows MSI to install Agda 22.214.171.124 (2.5.2 installer had a problem and we will put it up when this is fixed).
 This will install Haskell, Agda, extra fonts for Unicode characters, and emacs.
 The MSIs are here (thanks to Brian Bacher).
 Restart your machine after installing the MSI in order to get your PATH variable set correctly for Agda.

 Versat, a statically verified SAT solver, as a single C source file, and as Guru source files: versat.zip.
 Thanks to Mathias Fleury for pointing out that with recent versions of gcc, you will need to use something like this command-line to compile versat: